AdguardTeam/AGLint/README.md

 **We strongly recommend using this extension if you are working with adblock filter lists.**

-## Special comments
+## Special comments (inline configuration)

-You may not want to lint some adblock rules, so you can add special config / control comments to ignore / customize them.
-Generally these comments begins with the `! aglint-` prefix.
+You may not want to lint some adblock rules, so you can add special inline comments to disable linting for a single adblock rule or for the rest of the file.
+Generally these comments begins with the `! aglint` prefix.
+In the following sections you can find more info about these comments.

 ### Ignore adblock rules